+- ECC281 Happiness and Human Flourishing

+- EVS170 Horticulture for Health and Well-Being

 - HED170 Wellness

 - PSY260 Health Psychology

 - PSY360W Biological Psychology

 Intercultural Understanding

 - Recognize and explain how one's culture, political, and social lenses shape one's view of the world, and how this principle applies in your own case. - Respond sensitively to, and see the value in, cultural perspectives other than your own. - Identify and evaluate the social, political, historical, and aesthetic contexts of cultural productions.